 Up to 30 years imprisonment

-This OFAC report is built into most credit reporting application (as an option) so when a credit report is run, it will also check the names against the OFAC list.
-But don’t let that confuse you, you are under no obligations to go along with a credit check only to have you name matched against such list.
+This OFAC report is built into most credit reporting applications (as an option) so when a credit report is run, it will also check the names against the OFAC list.
+But don’t let that confuse you, you are under no obligations to go along with a credit check only to have your name matched against such a list.
 An OFAC check can be performed separately without the credit check being run!!!!!

-You might be curious as what des “OFAC” stand for?
+You might be curious as to what des “OFAC” stands for?